Tactics & Weapon Effects for OSR Games

 Great Blows

-If you kill a creature with an attack that does at least 10 hp damage, you chop off its head, spear it in the throat, crush its skull, or otherwise kill it in a way that is appropriate for your weapon.
+If you kill a creature with a physical attack doing 10+ hp damage, you chop off its head, pierce its heart, crush its skull, or otherwise slay it in an appropriate way for your weapon.

 Daring Feats

-At 5th level, you can declare the daring feat, spend 2 points of luck (1 point for warriors), then hit for damage:
+At 5th level, you can declare a daring feat and spend 2 points of luck (1 point for warriors).
+If you then hit for damage:

 - Swap: You put yourself between an opponent and either an ally or something they are protecting.